rob-luke/AuditoryStimuli.jl/docs/src/realtime-introduction.md

 and how you can generate real time audio with this package.

 It is common to process audio in small chunks of samples called frames.
-This is more efficent than procesing signals on a sample by sample basis, yet allows dynamic adaptation of the audio signal.
+This is more efficient than processing signals on a sample by sample basis, yet allows dynamic adaptation of the audio signal.
 In this example we use a frame size of 1/100th of a second, or 480 samples when using a sample rate of 48 kHz.